 Family Member in Need of Support: Retirees today run the risk of having to help their children AND their parents.
 We are the sandwich generation.
 And, only 8% of today’s retirees feel very prepared to help family members.

-Earlier this year, Fidelity Benefits Consulting released their latest retiree heath care cost estimate, and it is again a sticker shock for people nearing retirement.
+Late last year, Fidelity Benefits Consulting released their latest retiree heath care cost estimate, and it is again a sticker shock for people nearing retirement.

-According to the report, a 65-year old couple retiring today will need an average of $280,000 (in today’s dollars) to cover medical expenses throughout retirement, up from $245,000 in 2015.
+According to the report, a 65-year-old couple retiring today will need an average of $300,000 (in today’s dollars) to cover medical expenses throughout retirement, up from $245,000 in 2015.